 If you have any questions, you can reach Customer Care at 800-323-3710 or by fax 833-559-8614.
 The EDI # is 71065.

-Refills do not need the MNF, but may be faxed to (405) 425-2911 alone using the refill form.
+Refills do not need the MNF, but may be emailed to Savanna Jones or faxed to (405) 425-2911 alone using the refill form.
 Utilizing refill stickers speeds processing.
 A single form may be used for multiple ODOC-ready inmates.
 Do NOT fax ANY script forms directly to Diamond Pharmacy Services.
 They must have our approval to process any prescriptions.

 Non-Formulary Drug Medications

 All non-formulary drug requests will require a J&S Non-Formulary Pre-Approval Request Form completed by the prescribing provider if they wish for an inmate to remain on the medication.
-This will need to be attached with the MNF and faxed to (405) 425-2911.
+This will need to be attached with the MNF and emailed to Savanna Jones or faxed to (405) 425-2911.
 All non-formulary drug requests will require the approval of our Chief Medical Officer or a designated Psychiatrist.

 This is our most recent Drug Formulary List.

 Medical Move Requests